google/knative-gcp/docs/how-to/namespace-transition.md

-# Transition a cluster to the new `events-system` namespace
+# Upgrade cluster from eventing release v0.19 to v0.20

 **This documentation is for clusters that already have release `v0.19` of eventing running in the `cloud-run-events` namespace.
 If you are installing